-We are also subject to announced and unannounced inspections by the FDA, and these inspections may include the manufacturing facilities of our subcontractors.
-We were audited three times since January 2010 by the FDA and found to be in compliance with the Quality System Regulation.
+We are also subject to announced and unannounced inspections by the FDA, and these inspections may include the manufacturing facilities or other sites of our subcontractors to audit any part of our quality system.
+We were inspected three times since January 2010 by the FDA and found to be in compliance with the Quality System Regulation.
 We cannot assure you that we can maintain a comparable level of regulatory compliance in the future at our facilities.